Tufted Angioma

 19. Blood Flow Abnormalities: Irregular blood flow patterns, such as arteriovenous shunting, may contribute to the development of tufted angioma.
 These abnormalities can disrupt the normal distribution of blood vessels.

-20. Prenatal Factors: Some cases of tufted angioma may have prenatal origins.
+20. Factors: Some cases of tufted angioma may have prenatal origins.
 Factors during fetal development, such as abnormal blood vessel formation, can lead to the manifestation of tufted angioma later in life.

-21. Autoimmune Disorders: Certain autoimmune disorders, where the immune system mistakenly attacks healthy cells, have been associated with tufted angioma.
+21. Disorders: Certain autoimmune disorders, where the immune system mistakenly attacks healthy cells, have been associated with tufted angioma.
 Autoimmune-related inflammation may contribute to the development of this condition.

 22. Nutritional Factors: Although the role of nutrition in tufted angioma is not well-defined, a balanced diet rich in antioxidants and nutrients may help support overall vascular health.